rq/rq/docs/results.md

 there is no automatic or reliable way of letting RQ judge whether it is safe for certain tasks to be retried or not.

-Therefore, when an exception is thrown, the following info is serialized to a special RQ queue called `failed`:
+Therefore, when an exception is thrown, the following data is serialized to a special RQ queue called `failed`:

-    (worker, queue, exc_info, job_tuple)
+* the worker that processed the job
+* the originating queue

-This tuple holds the worker name, originating queue name, exception information and the original <a href="{{site.baseurl}}docs/internals/#job-tuple">job tuple</a>, which makes it possible to interpret the problem and possibly resubmit the job.
+* the exception information
+* the original <a href="{{site.baseurl}}docs/internals/#job-tuple">job tuple</a>

+This makes it possible to inspect and interpret the problem manually and possibly resubmit the job.

 ## Dealing with interruption